conekta/conekta-.net/docs/CustomersApi.md

 <a name="getcustomers"></a>
 # **GetCustomers**
-> CustomersResponse GetCustomers (string acceptLanguage = null, int? limit = null, string next = null, string previous = null)
+> CustomersResponse GetCustomers (string acceptLanguage = null, int? limit = null, string search = null, string next = null, string previous = null)

-returns customers
+Get a list of customers

 The purpose of business is to create and maintain a client, you will learn what elements you need to obtain a list of clients, which can be paged.